KenKundert/inform/README.rst

 Informant Control
 -----------------

-The exeception (Error) and all informants take arguments very much like the standard print function: unnamed arguments are converted to strings and joined together to produce the output, the named arguments act to control the process.
+The exception (Error) and all informants take arguments very much like the standard print function: unnamed arguments are converted to strings and joined together to produce the output, the named arguments act to control the process.
 The available controls (named arguments) are: